JoeyRussoniello/frosts/docs/api_reference/df_methods/cleaning_data.md

 - You're working with datasets where the majority of columns represent measured variables.
 - It's easier to list a few columns to keep than many to melt.
+- You're working with a dynamic import whose number of column attributes may grow/shrink in size.
+  - Example: A financial report with 1 column per location.

 The excluded columns will remain untouched, and all others will be stacked into long format using the provided `newColumnName` and `newValueName`.